Anatomy of a good portfolio: what we’re looking for in our writers

 Let’s look at another one that isn’t by the writer of this article.

-A completely different way to approach the portfolio, this writer’s portfolio is simple, but cohesive.
+A completely different approach, this writer’s portfolio is simple, but cohesive.
 The images are aesthetically similar, the descriptions are clean (though the writer could have altered the titles to really make it standout) and the headlines do their job.
 Most importantly, the writer’s personality really shines through, especially since she writes about the outdoors.

 There’s nothing egregious about this Quietly portfolio (from our Quietly account); however, there’s nothing special about it either.
 Sure, it has a bit of everything, but there’s no cohesion.
 For one thing, it’s inconsistent; one piece of content has a link to where it was published; one has a customized headline; one has a high-resolution photo.
 Consistency is key, consistency is key, consistency is key.